aantron/better-enums/README.md

 ## Limitations

-The biggest current limitation is that the `ENUM` macro can't be used inside a class or namespace.
+The biggest current limitation is that the `ENUM` macro can't be used inside a class.
 This seems difficult to remove, but I am looking into it.
 In the meantime, there is a workaround with a `typedef` (or `using`):

 ```cpp
 ENUM(UniquePrefix_Color, uint8_t, Red, Green, Blue)